jishanaik/ShapeAI_Jisha_Naik_2/README.md

 The instructor during the session was Mr. Shaurya Sinha (Data Analyst Intern at Jio).
 I got to learn a lot during these 7 days and it was an amazing experience learning with SHAPEAI.

-<br><br>Here's the link for you to watch the sessions as well<br>
+<br>Here's the link for you to watch the sessions as well<br>

 <a href="https://www.youtube.com/playlist?list=PL7zl8TDRnbul748Yq6CTEnUzUfGE26AOA"> <img src="https://github.com/ShapeAI/PYTHON-AND-DATA-ANALYTICS/blob/main/JavaScriptandNodejs.png"> </a>

 <br>I got to have hands on experience on:
 <li>HTML
 <li>JavaScript
 <li>Node.js
 <li>Express.js

-<br>during these 7 days, and everything was explained from the very basics so that anyone with zero experience on programming can learn.
+<br>During these 7 days, and everything was explained from the very basics so that anyone with zero experience on programming can learn.
 I enjoyed these 7 days, you can as well.
 To register for next free 7 days bootcamp, visit: www.shapeai.tech

 or follow SHAPEAI on: